camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 Two Kubernetes clusters are required for the Helm chart installation.

-Amazon OpenSearch is **not supported** in dual-region configuration.
+Amazon OpenSearch is **not supported** in dual-region configurations.

 #### Network requirements